1. Create an account

 Once your information has been checked and your payment has been processed we will put your listing live on the website.

-After the 7 day 7 euro period, we charge a flat monthly rate for your business to continue on our website.
+After the 21 day free trial period, we charge a flat monthly rate for your business to continue on our website.
 Payment is taken via our website and a subscription setup.
 This is taken on the same day each month.
 Discounts are available when paying for more than one month at a time and upgrades to the listings can be made available too.
 You can subscribe for 1 month, 3 months or 6 months, its entirely up to you.

 Whenever anyone enquires you will receive an email with all of the details.
 We hold minimal information of these enquiries and allow you to handle the sales process how you see fit.
 If you need any advice on the sale of your business visit our guides section or book a one to one session with one of our experienced team, at email@example.com